zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [1014] Ming X, Cheng W, Zhu R, et al. Human Activities Recognition with Amplitude-Phase of Channel State Information using Deep Residual Networks.
 In 2022 IEEE 17th Conference on Industrial Electronics and Applications (ICIEA) 2022 Dec 16 (pp. 1-6).

 >The results show that the accuracy of activity recognition based on the amplitude-phase of channel state information under **deep residual shrinkage network** is 97.2% on average, which is higher than the accuracy of analyzing the amplitude and phase using CNN, the amplitude of CSI using DRSN and the phase of CSI using DRSN.

+[1015] Zhu H, Ma Y, Zhang X, Hao C. Adaptive Denoising With Efficient Channel Attention for Automatic Modulation Recognition.
+In ICC 2024-IEEE International Conference on Communications 2024 Jun 9 (pp. 2113-2118).

+>An Efficient **Residual Shrinkage Block** (ERSB) is proposed to improve **Residual Shrinkage Blocks** (RSB) for feature extraction.

+[1016] Lin J, Wang C. Image Classification Algorithm Based on Improved Soft Thresholding and Residual Network.
+InInternational Conference on Artificial Intelligence in China 2023 Jul 22 (pp. 231-239).

+>The soft thresholding technique adopted in this paper is derived from the **deep residual shrinkage networks** (**DRSN**).